secretstartups/handbook/job-families/security/security-leadership/index.html.md

 Additional details about our process can be found on our [hiring page](/handbook/hiring/).

-### Director, Security Engineering & Research
+### Director, Security Engineering
 This position reports to the VP of Security.

-#### Director, Security Engineering & Research Job Grade
+#### Director, Security Engineering Job Grade
 The Director, Application Security is a [grade 10](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-#### Director, Security Engineering & Research Responsibilities
+#### Director, Security Engineering Responsibilities
 * Recruit, manage, motivate and develop high performing teams
 * Partner with the VP of Security in planning and development of enterprise information security strategy and best practices
-* Drive strategy for the Security Engineering & Research organization, aligned with broader GitLab business initiatives, with a specific focus on application security, security research, security automation, and external security communications.
+* Drive strategy for the Security Engineering organization, aligned with broader GitLab business initiatives, with a specific focus on application security, security research, security automation, and external security communications.
 * Consult with senior leaders regarding their information security risks and drive mitigation efforts to reduce risk
 * Drive operational efficiencies through process improvement and implementation of technical solutions
 * Drive efforts to improve security awareness in the areas of application security and the secure development of code through education and training